-Without further delay, here are my picks for the best calculators for the 2013 school year.
+Without further delay, here are my picks for the best calculators for the 2016-17 school year.

 Best Graphing Calculator for Students

-Others Graphing Calculators to Consider
+Others Great Graphing Calculators to Consider

 The Casio Prizm continues to be the most underrated graphing calculator on the market today.
 I consider it the easiest graphing calculator to use.
 This non-CAS calculator offers a lot of easy to use features that you won’t find in most other non-CAS graphing calculators.
 It simplifies radicals, finds exact trig values, and uses textbook format for it’s math symbols, meaning you don’t waste a lot of time learning calculator syntax.
 It’s graphing features are also very cool, as the Prizm will find y-intercepts, solve for x values given a y value, even integrate between two curves.
 Much like the TI-Nspire CX, the Prizm has a full color screen and the ability to load images.
 Casio has also been good about issuing OS updates, including a recent one that gave the Prizm the ability to do the periodic table of elements.
 Since it doesn’t have a CAS, it’s also a terrific calculator for the ACT.
-It’s also affordable, and you can often buy it on eBay for $30 or so less than the TI-Nspire CX.